StrayedCats/CoRE.SIM/README.md

 ## License

-AWSIM License
+CoRE.SIM & AWSIM License
-Applies to `tier4/AWSIM` repositories and all content contained in the [Releases](https://github.com/tier4/AWSIM/releases).
+Applies to `StrayedCats/CoRE.SIM` repositories and all content contained in the [Releases](https://github.com/StrayedCats/CoRE.SIM/releases).

 - code : Apache 2.0
 - assets : CC BY-NC

 See also [LICENSE](./LICENSE)

-## Contact

-日本語/English OK

-e-mail : takatoki.makino@tier4.jp
-discord : mackie#6141
-twitter : https&#58;//twitter.com/mackierx111

-(c) 2022 TIER IV, inc